-At December 31, 2022, The Group has an intangible asset representing technology development costs with carrying amount of RMB 5.9 million, which is the technology know-how that relates to production of 4Y20 engines.
-As of December 31, 2022, the accumulated impairment loss that was brought forward from prior years on this technology know-how was RMB 126.7 million.
+The Group has an intangible asset representing technology development costs relating to the production of 4Y20 engines.
+As of December 2023, the carrying amount of the asset is RMB 5.0 million (US\$ 0.7 million), net of the accumulated impairment loss that was brought forward from prior years amounting to RMB 126.7 million.

 In late 2018, the Group had commenced the production of 4Y20 engines.
-In 2020, 2021 and 2022, management believed that there was no indicator for further impairment.
-Also, having considered that there was no significant change to the market and economic environment which will have a favorable effect to the recoverable amount of the intangible asset, management had concluded that no reversal of impairment was necessary in 2020, 2021 and 2022.
+In 2021, 2022 and 2023, management believed that there was no indicator for further impairment.
+Also, having considered that there was no significant change of the market demand and economic environment which will have a favorable effect to the recoverable amount of the intangible asset, management had concluded that no reversal of impairment was necessary in 2021, 2022 and 2023.

-In 2022, the development of certain engine platform relating to National VI engines were completed, and the related development costs amounting to RMB 121.2 million (US\$ 17.4 million) (2021: RMB 414.7 million) were transferred from development costs to technology know-how, and amortization were charged accordingly based on the Group's policy.
+In 2023, the development of certain engine platform relating to National VI and Tier 4 engines were completed, and the related development costs amounting to RMB 754.4 million (US\$ 106.2 million) (2022: RMB 121.2 million) were transferred from development costs to technology know-how, and amortization were charged accordingly based on the Group's policy.